-Pricing: $29/mo for the Starter plan, $89/mo for Pro, and $299/mo for Enterprise.
-Saves 2 months with a yearly plan.
+Pricing: $39/mo for the Starter plan, $119/mo for Pro, and $399/mo for Enterprise.
+You can save up to 40% with a yearly plan.

 Free trial: Sign up for a free 7-day trial.

 Mention monitors major social networks, news sites, blogs, forums, and web pages.
 You can opt to receive alert notifications via email as often as you wish, or, you can choose to only receive alerts when the activity around your brand is higher than usual.
 You can also observe mentions on the app's dashboard as they appear in real time and reply to them straight from the app.

-Pricing: Solo is $29/month, Pro is $99/mo, and ProPlus is $190/mo.
+Pricing: Solo is $29/mo, Pro is $99/mo, and ProPlus is $190/mo.
 The price of Enterprise plan is available on request.
 A yearly plan saves you two months.
 Besides, you can set up one alert for free.

 All mentions are brought straight to your inbox.
 You can choose how often to receive emails and whether you need all mentions in your inbox or just the most important ones.
 The importance is determined by the tool.
 It chooses mentions that get the most traffic and engagement.

 Unlike Google Alerts, Talkwalker Alerts also has a Boolean search option using which you can customize your search and make sure you only get relevant results.

-At any point you can switch from Talkwalker Alerts to Talkwalker.
-The latter is a paid tool for large businesses and agencies.
-Talkwalker monitors Twitter, Facebook, Instagram, YouTube, Pinterest, Flickr, blogs, news, the web, print, and TV.
+Talkwalker monitors popular social platforms, blogs, news, the web, print, radio and TV.
 If there's a specific website that the tool doesn't monitor, you can add it manually at no extra cost.
-Moreover, the Enterprise plan offers image recognition, which means you can spot pictures and photos that include your logo.
+Moreover, the tool allows image recognition, which means you can spot pictures and photos that include your logo.